lovecodingdev/monetaria-utilities/README.md

 <br />

-### repayWithATokens
+### repayWithMTokens

-Repays a borrow on the specific reserve, for the specified amount, deducting funds from a users aToken balance instead of the underlying balance.
-To repay the max debt amount or max aToken balance without dust (whichever is lowest), set the amount to -1
+Repays a borrow on the specific reserve, for the specified amount, deducting funds from a users mToken balance instead of the underlying balance.
+To repay the max debt amount or max mToken balance without dust (whichever is lowest), set the amount to -1

-There is no need for an approval or signature when repaying with aTokens
+There is no need for an approval or signature when repaying with mTokens

 <details>
   <summary>Sample Code</summary>